totalperspective/oolon/README.md

 The data orientated DSL means that using Oolon in Java and JavaScript is a simple matter of exchanging data
-(except that, right now, it's a pain in the but).
+(except that, right now, it's a pain in the butt).

 Oolon can be used to build
 distributed systems,